Newsletter Subscribe

 Annapurna

-Aptly named for the Hindu goddess of food and nourishment, popular Indian restaurant Annapurna has Hobart covered, with two restaurants – one in North Hobart and one across the Tasman Bridge in Bellerive on the Eastern Shore.
-If you want to dine in, there are three types of banquets with a chef’s selection of curries, rice, naan breads and even appetisers and desserts if you want to go all out.
-Annapurna is equally good for takeaway, with a huge menu featuring every beef, chicken, lamb, goat, seafood and vegetarian curry you can possibly think of.
+Aptly named for the Hindu goddess of food and nourishment, Annapurna has Hobart well covered, with one restaurant in North Hobart and another in Bellerive on the Eastern Shore.
+Dining in is especially appealing if you are in the mood to settle in properly, with banquet options spanning chef’s selections of curries, rice, naan, appetisers and desserts.
+It is equally strong for takeaway, thanks to a broad menu that stretches across beef, chicken, lamb, goat, seafood and vegetarian favourites.

 305 Elizabeth Street, North Hobart